ismaell/xen-tools/README.markdown

 ### CentOS

-(only DomUs tested, pygrub support incomplete on older the 6.0 and older )
+only DomUs tested, pygrub support incomplete on older then 6.0 .

 * CentOS 5
 * CentOS 6

+However, currently only centos 6.5 and up releases are fully tested and known to work reliably with pygrub due now kernel 3.x used with dracut.

 * CentOS 6.5
+* CentOS 7.0 - work in progress target -> q3 or q4 2014